telerik/fiddler-jam-docs/extension/capture-options.md

 ### Mask all post data

 When enabled, the Jam extension masks any post data (for example, data from forms, input text fields, etc.).
 Post data is also the request body sent via POST/PUT/PATCH methods.
-By default, **Mask post data** is **enabled**.
 The option is **disabled** by default.

+>important By default, when the option **Mask all post data** is disabled all data that is considered sensitive is masked.
+Enabling the option will explicitly mask all POST data (sensitive or not).
+Learn more about what does Fiddler Jam considers as sensitive data in our [dedicated security article]({%slug fj-security%}#masking-sensitive-data).

 ### Disable cache